parshikovpavel/final-keyword/README.md

 ### Using final classes in tests

 Most unit test libraries use the inheritance to construct test doubles (stubs, mocks, etc).
-Therefore attempt to mock final class using PHPUnit results in a warning like this:
+Therefore an attempt to mock final class in a [PHPUnit test](tests/ApplyingFinalKeyword/UsingFinalClassesInTests/SimpleCommentBlockTest.php#L14) results in a warning like this:

 ```bash
 $ ./vendor/bin/phpunit tests/ApplyingFinalKeyword/UsingFinalClassesInTests/SimpleCommentBlockTest.php --filter testCreatingTestDouble --testdox